ItsLeon15/Bug-Reports/README.md

 - **bugreport.admin** - Allows a user to access the buglist command.

 ## Fixes for future releases
-- Allow more than 9 bug reports with multiple pages.
 - Allow support for Bungeecord Servers.
 - Add support for multiple languages.